timofeysie/khipu/docs/architecture/parsing-wikipedia-content.md

 Is-ought fallacy.

+It might just be an ordering situation with out loops and breaking out.
+Not sure yet.

+In any event, we are going to need a better way to determine the end of the list, but that can wait until we look at a few more categories to find one that will work for all of them.

 ### List within list

 Next, the edge cases.
 Some of the items have citation numbers for labels, and some have descriptions made of up an entire sub-category.
 Case in point, equivocation.